 Low Back Pain (LBP) is the #1 most common discomfort women feel during pregnancy (in fact about half of women will experience it).
 It is so ubiquitous that it may seem inevitable that you will develop it during pregnancy.
 However, by understanding its causes, you will be better positioned to adjust certain habits in order to minimize its effects (or perhaps avoid it altogether).

 Why is LBP so common during pregnancy?

 There are several factors that can lead to various degrees of LBP during pregnancy.
 Here are some of the key ones:

 - Alignment Changes: One of the biggest causes of LBP is the alignment shift created from your growing belly tipping your pelvis downward, pulling your lower back into an excessive arch (as in the image below).
 This position compresses the tissues in the lower back, making them tight and uncomfortable.
-Learn more about pregnancy alignment shifts.

 - Shift in Center of Gravity: The other “fun” side effect of your growing belly is that it actually shifts your center of gravity (which is normally about 2″ below your navel) up and out.
 When this happens, the muscles in the back of your body have to work harder to prevent you from falling forward.
 So, they are in constant tension.
 In addition, many women compensate for this shift by leaning backward to better balance themselves (like the image below), which can further accentuate the pressure on your lower back.